cryptowithshashi/cryptowithshashi.github.io/content/posts/The-kaito-Deception.md

 Users describe feeling pressured to post about projects constantly, even when they have no meaningful insights to contribute, purely to maintain algorithmic visibility.
 This pressure creates a flood of low-value content that drowns out legitimate analysis and reduces the overall signal-to-noise ratio in cryptocurrency discussions.

-The community frequently characterizes current Kaito-driven content as containing "0 Info and 0 Fi"—representing pure engagement farming for worthless tokens rather than meaningful information finance.
+The community frequently characterizes current Kaito-driven content as containing **0 Info and 0 Fi** representing pure engagement farming for worthless tokens rather than meaningful information finance.
 This assessment reflects the systematic failure of the platform's quality control mechanisms and the triumph of gaming behaviors over authentic content creation.

 ## The Conversion Failure: Zero Long-Term Product Engagement